sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

   * Template Name: **Cursus Template**.
 * Finally, click the *Import* button.
 This will start importing the appliance from the AppMarket.
 You can close this window.

+> **Food for brain:**
-> **NOTE:**
+>
-You can verify that the process is complete by inspecting the *Images* tab under the `Virtual Resources` at the menu of the UI.
+> You can verify that the process is complete by inspecting the *Images* tab under the `Virtual Resources` at the menu of the UI.
 You should see your new image there.
+What is the STATUS of the image?
+Refresh.

 #### Edit the Template